kgrid-objects/cpic-collection/docs/readme.md

 `/tests/postman/cpic_integration_tests.postman_collection.json`.The CI script uses the [start server and test](https://www.npmjs.com/package/start-server-and-test) library to:
 1. downloads the latest KGrid Activator
-1. runs the activator with the cpic kos
+1. runs the activator with the CPIC KOs
 1. runs the [Postman](https://www.getpostman.com/) collection defined as the CPIC integration tests using  [Newman](https://www.npmjs.com/package/newman)